EXCLUSIVE -Tencent scraps plans for VR hardware as metaverse bet falters - sources

 Underlining such strains, its founder Pony Ma in December displayed a rare show of frustration at a year-end meeting when he lambasted senior managers for not working hard enough and said the company needed to focus on short video for future growth.

+Several tech companies include Meta and Google have announced layoffs as they seek to trim costs amid rising fears of a global recession.

+Pico, a virtual reality (VR) headset manufacturer owned by TikTok's Chinese developer ByteDance, said on Friday it was laying off a small number of people, after local media reported the start of hundreds of redundancies earlier this week.
+A source familiar with the matter said 200 staff were affected.

-(Reporting by Josh Ye; Writing by Brenda Goh; Editing by Sam Holmes)
+(Reporting by Josh Ye; writing by Brenda Goh; editing by Sam Holmes and Sharon Singleton)

 ((Josh.Ye@thomsonreuters.com))